jerome244/holbertonschool-hbnb/part4/README.md

 	cancel them, place visits.

 7. **Admin: Manage Amenities and Grant Users to Admins**
-   - Admin can manages amenities available for places and Users.
+   - Admin can manage amenities available for places and Users.

 8. **Visitors Views counting system**
 	- A visited place increments a counter reported in the place owners Dashboards.
 This counter isn't affected by the place owner visit.